wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 a - (b - c) = (a - b) + c
 \end{equation}
 </span>
-among others, though we will not enumerate the remaining ones, since they result very easily by exchanging the terms.
+though we will not enumerate the remaining ones, since they result very easily by exchanging the terms.
 </p>
 </div>